 14 miles of equestrian trails are also available.
 You must bring your own horse and proof of negative Coggins test.

 Canoeing and kayaking along the lake is another great way to explore the surroundings.
-Whether you choose to take a ride along the Myakka River, known as the “Wild and Scenic River,” or the Upper or Lower Myakka Lake, you are bound to enjoy the peaceful surroundings.
+Whether you choose to take a ride along the Myakka River (aka “Wild and Scenic River,”) or the Upper or Lower Myakka Lake, you are bound to enjoy the peaceful surroundings.
 Kayaking enables you to experience nature and wildlife up close like no other activity in the park.
 Rentals are available at the Myakka Outpost.

 Bird watching is another popular activity due to the diversity of wetlands found within the park.
 Birdwalk, located on Upper Myakka Lake, consists of a beautiful boardwalk where you have the opportunity to take a stroll while viewing many different species of bird.
-Osprey, eagles, and shorebirds are commonly seen.
+Osprey, eagles, and shorebirds commonly make appearances.

 Myakka is a great place to catch a glimpse of an alligator.
-They are frequently spotted all over the park, although the spring months are your best bet.
-One of your best chances to see an alligator can be found by taking a tour on the “Gator Gal” airboat ride.

-This air powered boat is one of the world’s largest airboat) has been replaced by pontoon rides.
+They are spotted all over the park year-round, although the spring or winter months are your best bet.
+The beloved “Gator Gal” (once the world’s largest airboat) has been replaced by pontoon rides.

 A picturesque cruise along the Upper Myakka lake is a perfect addition to your day at the park.
 Be sure to bring a camera just in case you spot a gator!
 Along the way you will learn many interesting facts about gators.
 Online reservations not available.
 Note that boat tours are first come, first served.

 The cruise offers an excellent opportunity to photograph beautiful Upper Myakka Lake